-Locations of selected observation wells with hydrographs of simulated and measured water levels are shown in figure 12.
-Hydrographs of simulated and measured water levels at selected observation wells screened in the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, and the Piney Point aquifer are shown in figures 13 and 14.
-More emphasis is placed on closely matching measured water levels at observation wells than at public-supply wells during calibration.
-All of the simulated water levels are within 11 feet of measured water levels at the observation wells.
+More emphasis is placed on closely matching measured water levels at selected observation wells (fig. 12) than at public-supply wells during calibration.
+All of the simulated water levels at these selected observation wells screened in the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, and the Piney Point aquifer are within 11 feet of measured water levels at the observation wells (figs. 13 and 14).
 Simulated water levels also reflect monthly, seasonal, and long-term trends in measured water levels.

 Map showing location of selected observation wells with periodic water-level measurements, Ocean County study area, New Jersey.

-Hydrographs of simulated and measured water levels at selected observation wells screened in, A–F, the Kirkwood Cohansey aquifer system and, G–H, Rio Grande water-bearing zone, Ocean County study area, New Jersey, 2000–2003.
+Hydrographs of simulated and measured water levels at selected observation wells screened in: A to F, the Kirkwood Cohansey aquifer system; and, G to H, Rio Grande water-bearing zone, Ocean County study area, New Jersey, 2000 to 2003.

-Hydrographs of simulated and measured water levels at selected observation wells screened in, A–C, the Atlantic City 800-foot sand, and, D–F, Piney Point aquifer, Ocean County study area, New Jersey, 2000–2003.
+Hydrographs of simulated and measured water levels at selected observation wells screened in: A to C, the Atlantic City 800-foot sand; and, D to F, Piney Point aquifer, Ocean County study area, New Jersey, 2000 to 2003.

-Base flow was estimated for 12 streamflow-gaging stations located within the Ocean County study area; station locations are shown on figure 15.
-Five streamflow-gaging stations are equipped with instrumentation that records continuous streamflow, and seven streamflow-gaging stations are sites at which periodic streamflow measurements are made during low-flow conditions (fig. 15).
+Base flow was estimated for 12 streamflow-gaging stations located within the Ocean County study area (fig. 15).
+Five streamflow-gaging stations are equipped with instrumentation that records continuous streamflow, and seven streamflow-gaging stations are sites at which periodic streamflow measurements are made during low-flow conditions.
 Base flow estimates from streamflow measurements at continuous record stations are based on hydrograph separation methods described by Rutledge (1993).
 Base flow estimates for periodic-record stations are based on developing correlations with index stations and using the estimated base flow for the index station in the correlation equation.
-Simulated base-flow values are calculated by summing the flow to drain cells (used to represent wetlands adjacent to stream reaches) and the flow to river cells upstream from each streamflow-gaging station location in the model.
+Simulated base flow values are calculated by summing the flow to drain cells (used to represent wetlands adjacent to stream reaches) and the flow to river cells upstream from each streamflow-gaging station location in the model.

 Map showing location of selected streamflow-gaging stations in the Ocean County study area, New Jersey.

 Calibration to monthly base flow was achieved by varying values of model parameters within a plausible range to achieve a reasonable match in base flow while not adversely affecting simulated groundwater levels in the unconfined part of the groundwater-flow model.
-Model parameters that are adjusted include streambed conductance, horizontal and vertical conductivity of model layers 1 and 2, and specific yield.
-Recharge rates are changed during calibration by modifying the recharge multiplier, thereby keeping the areal variability based on the NJGWS recharge data.
+Model parameters that were adjusted include streambed conductance, horizontal and vertical conductivity of model layers 1 and 2, and specific yield.
+Recharge rates were changed during calibration by modifying the recharge multiplier, thereby keeping the areal variability based on the NJGWS recharge data.

-Streamflow-gaging stations are used as calibration points because measured streamflow is from distinct areas of the Barnegat Bay–Little Egg Harbor watershed or other subbasins in the study area.
-Base-flow separations and low-flow correlations are used to estimate average monthly base flow over a 48-month period (January 2000–December 2003) at five continuous-record stations and seven low-flow partial-record stations (table 8).
-Simulated base flow is the summation of flow out of drain and river cells.
-Simulated and estimated monthly base flows at selected streamflow-gaging stations are presented in figures 16–17.
-Statistics that describe the correspondence between simulated and estimated monthly base flow are presented in table 8.
-Residual values indicate a reasonable match between simulated and estimated base flow at the streamflow-gaging stations listed.
+Streamflow-gaging stations are used as calibration points because measured streamflow is from distinct areas of the Barnegat Bay-Little Egg Harbor watershed or other subbasins in the study area.
+Base-flow separations and low-flow correlations are used to estimate average monthly base flow over a 48-month period (January 2000 to December 2003) at five continuous-record stations and seven low-flow partial-record stations (table 8).
+Simulated base flow is the summation of flow out of drain and river cells (figs. 16 and 17).
+Residual values indicate a reasonable match between simulated and estimated base flow at the streamflow-gaging stations listed (table 8).